cscortes/tinc-tutorial/tinc.md

 2. This guide will use `sudo` wherever possible.
 Complete the sections of the Guide's [Securing Your Server](/docs/security/securing-your-server) section to create a standard user account, harden SSH access, and remove unnecessary network services.
 Do **not** follow the Configure a Firewall section yet--this guide includes firewall rules specifically for a tinc server.

-3. Obtain a client system (laptop or computer) with a fedora 26 workstation installed.
+3. Obtain a client system (laptop or computer) with fedora 26 workstation OS installed.
 Our client system will be called **carbon**.

 {: .note}
 > The real world IP addresses we will use are completely made up.
 They are provided to give you a reference for the configruation files.
 Do not use them for your own server or client.